 The launch mount is the place full Starship stack will stand before the launch.
 It must be able to hold against at least 74.4 MN of thrust.

-The mount includes critical components like the hold-down clamps, booster quick disconnect and the water deluge system for the sound suppression.
-The launch table contains 20 different hold-down clamps attaching to the bottom of the booster for orbital pad’s static fires and launches.
+The mount includes critical components like the hold-down clamps, booster quick disconnect and the water deluge system for sound suppression.
+The launch table also contains 20 different hold-down clamps.
+These attach to the bottom of the booster for orbital pad’s static fires and launches.
 For launches, the hold-down clamps will release the moment all the engines on the booster will be at nominal thrust.

 Integration Tower (Mechazilla)